apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 ```

-Update the `cancelTrip` method to also take the flight's ID:
+Update the `cancelTrip` method to also take the flight's ID (you'll be adding the actual cancellation in the next step):

 ```swift:title=DetailViewController.swift
 private func cancelTrip(with id: GraphQLID) {